dfinity/portal/docs/tokenomics/identity-auth/auth-how-to.md

 ## How to connect your anchor to identity.internetcomputer.org using a trusted device

-:::note This flow requires that https://identity.ic0.app is still accessible.
+:::note This flow requires that you can access https://identity.ic0.app.
 If you cannot connect to https://identity.ic0.app you will need to [use your recovery phrase](#migrate-recovery-phrase).

 1. Visit https://identity.internetcomputer.org with your browser.
 2. Select "Manage existing" or "More options".